Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/mesh_cache.rst

       will not work for larger changes such as re-posing limbs.

 Interpolation
-   None or Linear which will blend between frames;
+   *None*, or *Linear*, which will blend between frames.
-   use linear when the frames in the cache file do not match up exactly with the frames in the blend-file.
+   Use linear when the frames in the cache file do not match up exactly with the frames in the blend-file.

 Time Mapping